simonw/llm-plugins/README.md

 - **[llm-replicate](https://github.com/simonw/llm-replicate)** adds support for remote models hosted on [Replicate](https://replicate.com/), including Llama 2 from Meta AI.
 - **[llm-claude](https://github.com/tomviner/llm-claude)** by Tom Viner adds support for Claude and Claude Instant by Anthropic.

+If an API model host provides an OpenAI-compatible API you can also [configure LLM to talk to it](https://llm.datasette.io/en/stable/other-models.html#openai-compatible-models) without needing an extra plugin.

 ## Just for fun

 - **[llm-markov](https://github.com/simonw/llm-markov)** adds a simple model that generates output using a [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).
 This example is used in the tutorial [Writing a plugin to support a new model](https://llm.datasette.io/en/latest/plugins/tutorial-model-plugin.html).